Classic Mashed Potatoes

 This is the simplest ingredients list and that’s what makes them so good.
 Real food, simply prepared, and kept simple.

-To make basic mashed potatoes from scratch, all you need are the following ingredients:
+To make these easy mashed potatoes from scratch, all you need are the following ingredients:

 • Potatoes